amanalok/amanalok/README.md

 ### Hi there 👋

+#### Introduction

+My name is Aman and I am applied machine learning practitioner.
+In the past, I have worked for Cactus Communications, Amazon Alexa, Factset Research Systems and Accencture in the field of data engineering and data science.

+#### Education
+I obtained my Masters degree in Computer Science from State University of New York at Buffalo in Feb 2015.
+Further, I completed my Bachelors in Information Technology from Jaypee Institue of Information Technology.

 <!--
 **amanalok/amanalok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.